SecurityForCloudBuilders/cloud-one-workload-security-aws-elasticbeanstalk/README.md

+# How to add Trend Micro Workload Security/Deep Security Agent in AWS Elastic Beanstalk Instances

 ## Description

 This is a Simple Step-By-Step of how install Trend Micro Workload Security Automatically in AWS Elastic Beanstalk Environment, using Elastic-Beanstalk extensions to Run de Deployment Script.